barryclark/jekyll-now/_memories/2022-03-25-aws-metadata.md

 ## Let's discuss the Security Benefits of IMDSv2

 The [IMDSv2](https://aws.amazon.com/blogs/security/defense-in-depth-open-firewalls-reverse-proxies-ssrf-vulnerabilities-ec2-instance-metadata-service/) offers plenty security improvements compared to IMDSv1.
-If possible IMDSv2 should be enforced and prefered over the original metadata service.
+If possible IMDSv2 should be enforced and preferred over the original metadata service.
 These improvements take the following form:

 **Session Authentication**: In order to retrieve information from the metadata service a session must be created by sending a HTTP PUT request to retrieve a token value.
 After this, the token must be used for all subsequent requests.
 This mechanism effectively mitigates traditional Server Side Request Forgery [attacks](https://hackingthe.cloud/aws/exploitation/ec2-metadata-ssrf/), as an attacker is unlikely to be able to send a PUT request.